bodrick/awesome/README.md

 *   [Cysharp/ObservableCollections](https://github.com/Cysharp/ObservableCollections) - High performance observable collections and synchronized views, for WPF, Blazor, Unity.
 *   [EvotecIT/PowerBGInfo](https://github.com/EvotecIT/PowerBGInfo) - PowerBGInfo is a PowerShell module that is used to generate background information for Windows machines.
 It's a replacement for BGInfo that doesn't require installation and is much more flexible.
 *   [PikeNote/taskbar-groups-pike-beta](https://github.com/PikeNote/taskbar-groups-pike-beta) - Lightweight application that lets users create and pin groups to the Windows taskbar och desktop
-*   [d2phap/ImageGlass](https://github.com/d2phap/ImageGlass) - 🏞 A lightweight, versatile image viewer
+*   [d2phap/ImageGlass](https://github.com/d2phap/ImageGlass) - 🏞 A fast, open-source, modern image viewer for 90+ formats – including WEBP, GIF, SVG, AVIF, JXL, HEIC and more – built for smooth browsing across Windows, macOS, and Linux.
 *   [Crypto137/MHServerEmu](https://github.com/Crypto137/MHServerEmu) - Server emulator for Marvel Heroes
 *   [Crypto137/Bifrost](https://github.com/Crypto137/Bifrost) - Custom launcher for Marvel Heroes
 *   [matracey/XInputBatteryMeter](https://github.com/matracey/XInputBatteryMeter) - Displays a battery meter for connected XInput controller devices in the Windows taskbar.